ChicagoFireMedicAP/CFD_ITR_Tool/README.md

 Training Record Lookup Tool

 This is a Python script that allows you to search and extract information from a specific Excel file containing CFD in service training records.
-It provides a graphical user interface (GUI) created using the tkinter library for user interaction.
+It provides a gui created using the tkinter library.
+This isn;t flashy and is 100% creature comfort for use for CFD training staff

 How to Use